aratherlargerodent/pico-playable-GameOverSong-FNF/README.md

 # you died lmao

+(Writing this on 2/4/2026, this mod is NOT good, DO NOT play it if you value quality)

 Pico's "Game Over" track, but it's playable.

 I was goofing around with the chart editor and this is the result, I hope you like it!
 It's a very simple and short mod with one song, and yet it took me about three days to make.